tomasszabo/azure-ad-b2c-saml-custom-claim/README.md

 > **Note**: Custom claims (a.k.a. extension attributes) are not visible within user properties in Azure AD B2C in Azure Portal.
 You can use [Microsoft Graph](https://learn.microsoft.com/en-us/graph/api/user-get?view=graph-rest-1.0&tabs=http) or [.NET Core console app](https://github.com/Azure-Samples/ms-identity-dotnetcore-b2c-account-management) to manage custom claims.

+> **Note**: Existing user profile attributes (e.g. `city`) can be used only if they are listed in the [documentation](https://learn.microsoft.com/en-us/azure/active-directory-b2c/user-profile-attributes#microsoft-entra-user-resource-type).
+Other attributes (e.g. `employeeId`) visible in user properties in Azure AD B2C user blade but not listen in [documentation](https://learn.microsoft.com/en-us/azure/active-directory-b2c/user-profile-attributes#microsoft-entra-user-resource-type) are not supported.

 ## Manage custom claims with Microsoft Graph

 To get user custom claims with Microsoft Graph, you can use the following endpoint: